PeterStoytchev/ndi-decompressor/README.md

 UPDATE 2: Apperantly, I didn't know what I was doing when I last tried to multi-thread the compressor.
 So, yea.
 Multi-threading is back, but in a diffirent form.
 The biggest change, compared to before, is frame batching, which is currently baked in to 30 video and 24 audio frames per batch.

 # TODO
-1. Build the dependencies with the build system, instead of including precompiled binaries (aside from NDI lib, which isn't open source)
-3. Some sort of compression for audio.
+1. Some sort of compression for audio.
 Currently thinking ZLib or LZ4, but could also be fed into ffmpeg.

-# Long-term TODO
-Decouple the server and decompressor.
-The idea is to have a server hosted in the cloud (wow really?) and have it act as an amplifier of sorts for the signal it receves from an encoder.
-This will happen once the networking and compression/decompression work smoothly.